salmankavanur/personal-portfolio/README.md

     Your application will be available at `http://localhost:8000`.

-## Usage

-Explain how to use your application.
-Provide examples and any necessary information.

 ## Contributing

 If you'd like to contribute, please fork the repository and create a new branch.
 Pull requests are welcome!